bioconnector/2015-03-05-uvasom/lessons/shell/shell-intro.md

 To summarize, while you are in the `workshops` directory, the commands `ls ~`, `ls ../`, and `ls /home/swc` all do exactly the same thing.

-#### Our data set: FASTQ files

-In this example we're going to use some RNA-seq data that we'll actually analyze later on.
-The data come from RNA-seq done on skin cells treated with ultraviolet light versus controls ([paper](http://www.plosone.org/article/info%3Adoi%2F10.1371%2Fjournal.pone.0093338); [data](http://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE54413)).

-We did sequencing, and what we have here are just reads that came from a 100 MB region on chromosome 4.
-We want to be able to look at these files and do some things with them.

 #### Wild cards
+In this example we're going to use some RNA-seq data which comes from RNA-seq done on skin cells treated with ultraviolet light versus controls ([paper](http://www.plosone.org/article/info%3Adoi%2F10.1371%2Fjournal.pone.0093338); [data](http://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE54413)).

 Navigate to the `workshops/lessons/shell/data/rnaseq/` directory from your home.
 This directory contains FASTQ files that are used during RNA-Seq.
 If we type `ls`, we will see that there are several files in there.
-Some of the end with .fastq.gz.
+Some of the end with `.fastq.gz`.
 That extra `.gz` extension tells us that these are compressed  files.

 The `*` character is a shortcut for "everything".
 Thus, if you enter `ls *`, you will see all of the contents of a given directory.
 But what if you only want to see a certain subset of files in the directory?